 A few years ago I was researching dog friendly cars and I couldn’t find any good resources!
-Certain cars have good reputations for dogs, such as the Honda Element or various Subarus, but I wanted feedback from “crazy” dog people.
+Certain cars have good reputations for dogs, such as the Honda Element or Subarus, but I wanted feedback from the “crazy” dog people.
 The kind with multiple dogs in crates, not one or two dogs loose in the car.
-At dog shows I saw tons of vans and SUVs but I have small dogs, so a bit more flexibility (although now we’re looking to add a big dog to the family, so…).
-Honestly I think one day we’ll end up with a mini van, which is really unsexy despite being a swagger wagon.
+Many serious dog people drive vans or SUVs, but neither of those appeal to me as daily drivers.

-- Air circulation: roomy with lots of windows that open
+- Air circulation: roomy interior with large windows

 - Options: leather heated seats, power everything, sun/moon roof

-Here are my experiences with the various dog cars I’ve tried.
-I’ll keep updating this as I try other vehicles.
-These are listed in chronological order with most current vehicle first.
-Currently I have the Prius.
+These are the experiences I had with the various cars I’ve owned since getting Wally and I’ll keep updating this as I get new vehicles.
+These are listed in chronological order with the most recent vehicle first.
+Currently I drive the Prius.

 2015 Toyota Prius V Five

 Are you totally surprised to see this car here?
 I am!
-I was shocked to find out that the Prius V has more cargo space and overall interior space than the VW had.
-A large dog crate probably won’t fit but we’re planning ahead for that.
-The two smaller crates fit perfectly in the back with plenty of space for the dogs to jump up and space on the sides for dog stuff.
-The back seats incline/decline as well as lay down (not totally flat though) and the rear windows are huge (as is the backseat).
-The dual moon-roof doesn’t open but aside from that I have no complaints.
+I was shocked to find out that the Prius V has more cargo space and overall interior space than my VW had.
+The two BT-size crates fit perfectly in the cargo area with plenty of space for the dogs to jump up or for a fan during summer, and space on the sides for stuff.
+The back seats incline/decline as well as lay down (not totally flat though, so a large crate may not fit) and the rear windows are huge.
+The dual moon-roof doesn’t open but, despite my best efforts, I love this car!

 2008 Dodge Ram 3500 Quad Cab

-I loved this sexy beast but, if I’m being honest with myself, it was completely impractical.
+I loved this beast but, if I’m being honest with myself, it was completely impractical.
 I could fit two crates in the backseat but that meant nothing else would fit (I won’t put my dogs in the bed, even with a canopy).
-The MPG was horrendous and parking was usually a nightmare; parking garages were frightening and driving through downtown Seattle an adventure.
+The MPG was horrendous and parking was usually a nightmare; parking garages were downright scary and driving through downtown Seattle was an adventure.
 On the other hand, the air circulation was phenomenal!
 My suggestion?
-Only buy a truck if you need one for truck stuff.
-I’ll own another truck one day but it won’t be my daily driver, and I’ll own horses.
+Unless you plan to put your dogs in the bed, only buy a truck if you need one for truck stuff (that was a hard lesson for me).

 2009 VW Jetta SportWagen TDI